katieenns/Dream-Team/README.md

     - Est completion time 1 week, priority #2

-7. Admin user wants to be able to login into website to view admin dashboard.
+7. Admin user wants to be able to login into admin dashboard.
+In this dashbaord admin user can configure the categories and subcategoties information displayed in "YELpSearch" widget.

     - Est completion time 2 weeks, priority #3

-8. Admin user wants to know which filters are selected most often to better understand how users are interacting with the app.
+8. Admin user shall be able to search most freqntly entered categoris and subcategories by user to better understand how users are interacting with the app.p.

     - Est completion time 2 weeks, priority #3